How-to: Transfer Money Internationally From Malaysia

 Sending money through PayPal is one of the safest options as every transaction is protected by advanced encryption and 24-hour fraud monitoring.

-Also, if the item or service you bought failed to arrive or doesn’t match the seller’s description, PayPal will reimburse you the full amount of the item purchased plus shipping costs.
+Also, if the item or service you bought fails to arrive or doesn’t match the seller’s description, PayPal will reimburse you the full amount of the item purchased plus shipping costs.
 They deal in 26 different currencies.

 4. Bank’s Telegraphic Transfer (TT)